 If your lawyer cannot reach a favorable settlement with the insurer or if insurance does not cover your injuries at all, you may need to take the at-fault party to court and sue them for the money you need.

 Although personal injury trials can be stressful and time-consuming, going to trial may be the only recourse you have to get the money you deserve.
-Since Colorado only allows you two years to file a personal injury lawsuit in court or three years if a motor vehicle was involved you have no time to lose in starting the process.
+Since Colorado only allows you two years to file a personal injury lawsuit in court, or three years if a motor vehicle was involved, you have no time to lose in starting the process.

 The pedestrian accident attorneys at Fuicelli & Lee are seasoned trial lawyers with a high success rate.
 We will prepare your case for trial from the beginning to make us ready if the time comes.
-You can also rely on us to work diligently to settle your matter outside of court and get you the money you need quicker rather than later.
+You can also rely on us to work diligently to settle your matter outside of court and get you the money you need sooner rather than later.